KonstantinSt77/SiriCustomIntent/README.md

     }
 }
 ```
-After request authorization we need to donate intent
+After request authorization we need to donate intent.
 ```
 func donateIntent() {
     if #available(iOS 12.0, *) {